 Have you heard about pay per click (also known as PPC or paid search), but aren’t entirely sure what it is?
 Or maybe you’re wondering if PPC advertising is right for you?
 If so, you’ve come to the right place!
-On this page, you will discover what PPC is, plus important PPC basics to help you see why business around the world are making huge revenues off of PPC ads.
+On this page, you will discover what PPC is, plus essential PPC basics to help you see why business around the world are making huge revenues off of PPC ads.
 If you’re looking for PPC management directly, please contact us so that we can help you get your ads on track right away.

 Look for the Google Premier Partner Badge if you want the best in PPC Management